 About PCI Health & Movement Sciences

-PCI Health & Movement Sciences was founded by Matthieu Boisgontier and is a community of the parent project Peer Community In, an original idea of Denis Bourguet, Benoit Facon, and Thomas Guillemaud.
+PCI Health & Movement Sciences was created and launched by Matthieu Boisgontier in November 2022.
+This community is part of the parent project Peer Community In, an original idea of Denis Bourguet, Benoit Facon, and Thomas Guillemaud.

 • Matthieu Boisgontier (University of Ottawa, Canada)